homebound-team/graphql-typescript-resolver-scaffolding/README.markdown

 Todo: Think about where `extend type OtherObject` things go, when both in `schema.graphql` (seems uncommon) or `fileName.graphql`. ...in the same sub-directory as `fileName`?

+## Config

+The plugin only generates scaffolds for objects that are mapped types.

+* `scaffolding.ignoreObjectsPattern` will ignore certain objects that are mapped types, but you don't want scaffolded

 ## Assumptions

 - Your context type is named `Context` and in `src/context`